Associate Professor of Hebrew Bible

 Before his appointment at HUSD, Dr. Ahn held faculty appointments in Texas (2006-14) and Connecticut (2002-06).

 Dr. Ahn has led NGO projects to Africa, India, Ukraine, Siberia (Russia) and spent time in Israel as an archeologist.
 He has also worked in leadership development at a Global 500 (Austin, TX).
-Since 1994, he has served congregations in New York and Texas.
-Dr. Ahn is ordained in the Korean Presbyterian Church in America (New York Presbytery) and served as the Senior Pastor of the Northwest Baptist Church (Austin, TX) (2011-2015).
+Since 1994, he has served congregations in New York, Texas, and Maryland.
+Dr. Ahn is ordained in the Korean Presbyterian Church in America (Abroad), New York Presbytery.
+He served as the Senior Pastor of the Northwest Baptist Church in Austin, TX (2011-2015).

 He is married with three children.
 He is a former NCAA athlete (Men's Volleyball).

 2023 " Forced and Urban Centers of Diaspora Politics: Babylon (Ezekiel) and Egypt (Jeremiah)” in Political Theology, ed.
 Mark Brett and Rachelle Gilmour (Leiden: Brill, 2023).